elankath/machine-scaler-simulator/README.md

 1. Ensure you are using Go version above `1.21`.
 Use `go version` to check your version.
 1. Run `./hack/setup.sh`
    1. This will generate a `launch.env` file in the project dir
+1. Take a look at generated `launch.env` and change params to your liking if you want.
 1. Source the `launch.env` file using command below (only necessary once in term session)
    1. `set -o allexport && source launch.env && set +o allexport`
 1. Run the simulation server: `go run cmd/simserver/main.go`